Plane-like minimizers for a non-local Ginzburg-Landau-type energy in a periodic medium: Proof of Theorem for rapidly decaying kernels

 Fix~$\omega \in \R^n \setminus \Q^n$ and consider a sequence~$\{ \omega_j \}_{j \in \N} \subset \Q^n \setminus \{ 0 \}$ converging to~$\omega$.
 Denote with~$u_j$ the class~A minimizer corresponding to~$\omega_j$, given by our construction.
 We recall that~$u_j \in H^s_\loc(\R^n) \cap L^\infty(\R^n)$, with~$|u_j| \le 1$ in~$\R^n$, and that

 for any~$j \in \N$.
 Moreover, by Corollary~\ref{minminholdercor}, the~$u_j$'s are uniformly bounded in~$C^{0, \alpha}(\R^n)$, for some universal~$\alpha \in (0, 1)$.
-Hence, by Ascoli-Arzel\`a theorem there exists a subsequence of~$\{ u_j \}$ - which, without loss of generality, we will assume to be~$\{ u_j \}$ itself - converging to some continuous function~$u$, uniformly on compact subsets of~$\R^n$.
+Hence, by Arzel\`a-Ascoli Theorem there exists a subsequence of~$\{ u_j \}$ - which, without loss of generality, we will assume to be~$\{ u_j \}$ itself - converging to some continuous function~$u$, uniformly on compact subsets of~$\R^n$.

 Of course,~$|u| \le 1$ in~$\R^n$.
 Also,~\eqref{ujplanelike} passes to the limit, so that the same inclusion holds with~$u$ and~$\omega$ replacing~$u_j$ and~$\omega_j$.
 In order to finish the proof of Theorem~\ref{mainthm} we therefore only need to show that~$u$ is a class~A minimizer of~$\E$.
 To do this, let~$R \ge 1$ be a fixed number: we claim that~$u$ is a local minimizer of~$\E$ in~$B_R$, that is~$\E(u; B_R) < +\infty$ and